Eclipses are just the 2 solar/lunar where Rahu/Ketu eclipse/hide the Sun/ Moon. Just this one simple statement but with such staggering implications.

-Rahu – North node is the forces which attract you subconsciously for this life, the tendencies that you were born with, or the karma which you decided to resolve in this life.
+Rahu – North node is the forces which attract you subconsciously for this life, the tendencies that you were born with.
+The desires linked to the karma you decided to resolve in this life.

-Ketu – South node is what you are apathetic to in this life, in short the karma that you have resolved in your past lives and which does not interest or even disinterest you in this life.
+Ketu – South node is what you are apathetic to in this life, in short the desires you have resolved in your past lives.
+These now, do not interest or even disinterest you in this life.
 So you are apathetic to these objects.

-Rahu and Ketu together are considered to be the combined influence of Earth on the individual, makes sense doesn’t it?
-In astrology we have all the other planets, the earth’s satellite, our personal star the Sun, the other stars as the 27 constellations and every possible influence but astrology seemingly misses out the Earth herself.
+Rahu and Ketu together are the combined influence of Earth on the individual.
+In astrology we have all the other planets, the earth’s satellite, the Moon, our personal star, the Sun, the other stars as the 27 constellations and every possible influence but astrology seemingly misses out the Earth herself.
 But no, Rahu-Ketu is the influence that the Earth has on the individual. i.e. the real reason we take birth is Rahu/Ketu, the astral planets.

 Geometrically Rahu/Ketu are the points where the orbit of the moon cuts the ecliptic and always 180 degrees apart.
 In simple words the earth is tilted about its axis by 23.4 degrees.
 So this tilt gives rise to a lot of things from seasons to Rahu-Ketu.